Sunshine Radio was established by Robbie Robinson and Chris Cary, two major names from the UK pirate scene.

 After some early teething problems, which included the mast sabotage, Cary pulled out (and later formed major rival Radio Nova) leaving Robinson to go it alone.

-Sunshine broadcast from a portacabin at the grounds of the Sands Hotel in Portmarnock in north co Dublin.
+Sunshine was unique in the sense that it retained a sense of community despite being highly professional.
+They broadcast from a portacabin at the grounds of the Sands Hotel in Portmarnock in north co Dublin.
 Inside was the main studio, a second studio, a news section and an office.

 It broadcast on 531kHz, and later 91.6MHz FM.
-It first appeared in 101.0Mhz in July 1982 with 91.6 ceasing in August that year.
+It first appeared on 101.0Mhz in July 1982 with 91.6 ceasing in August that year.

 It ceased broadcasting at 6pm on the 30th December 1988 in compliance with the new broadcasting wireless and telegraphy act.

 1980 September 28th – Robbie Dale & Chris Cary test transmission (Listen)

 1980 September 29th – Chris Cary test transmission (Listen)

 1980 November 10th – Peter Madison & Chris Cary (Listen)

 Is there anything you can add to the information above?